kubeflow/website/content/docs/other-guides/istio-in-kubeflow.md

 ## Deploying Kubeflow without Istio

-It is not possible to deploy Kubeflow without Istio.
-Kubeflow needs the Istio Custom Resource Definitions(CRDs) to express the new route to access the created Notebook from the Gateway.
-In the future, if there is a universal way to express that (e.g. the Service Mesh Interface effort), Kubeflow may use that.
-Until then, Istio CRDs are being used.
-If you want to use a different Service Mesh, you could make a controller that:
+Currently it is not possible to deploy Kubeflow without Istio.
+Kubeflow needs the Istio Custom Resource Definitions (CRDs) to express the new route to access the created Notebook from the Gateway.

-  1. Watches Istio CRDs (VirtualServices, ServiceRoles, ServiceRoleBindings) and extracts the necessary information from them.
-  1. Translates those into configuration for the Service Mesh of your choice.
-  1. Applies that configuration.